 For ESWL, the person will lie on the table with the lithotripter positioned to target the location of the stones.

-A doctor will pass a water-filled cushion between the body and lithotripter to conduct the shockwaves properly.
+The doctor will pass a water-filled cushion between the body and the lithotripter to conduct the shock waves properly.
 The shock waves are not painful.

-A doctor may also place a stent in the ureter to help the broken stones pass.
+The doctor may also place a stent in the ureter to help the broken stones pass.

 For FURSL, a doctor will insert a ureteroscope into the bladder and up into the ureter and kidney if necessary.
-They will use a laser to break down any stones they see.
+They will then use a laser to break down any stones they see.

+It is also common to experience pain in the back and flank, but pain medications can reduce the severity of this pain.
 Some people may also experience mild bruising on the skin where the shock waves entered the body.